Women in Mexico: Violence against women

 As of 2012, Mexico has the 16th highest rate of homicides committed against women in the world.
 In the first 4 months of 2020 987 women and girls were murdered.
 Approximately 10 women are killed every day in Mexico, and the rate of femicide has doubled in the last 5 years.

 According to the 2013 Human Rights Watch, many women do not seek out legal redress after being victims of domestic violence and sexual assault because "the severity of punishments for some sexual offenses are contingent on the "chastity" of the victim and "those who do report them are generally met with suspicion, apathy, and disrespect."

 A Mayan family by the roadside, 2012.

 According to a 1997 study by Kaja Finkler, domestic abuse is more prevalent in Mexican society as women are dependent on their spouses for subsistence and self esteem, caused by the embedded societal ideology of romantic love, family structure, and residential arrangements.

 Mexican women are at risk for HIV infection because they often are unable to negotiate condom use.
 According to published research by Olivarrieta and Sotelo (1996) and others, the prevalence of domestic violence against women in Mexican marital relationships varies at between 30 and 60 percent of relationships.
 In this context, requesting condom use with a stable partner is perceived as a sign of infidelity and asking to use a condom can result in domestic violence.

-Imelda Marrufo Nava receiving the Anne Klein prize in 2014.
+Imelda Marrufo receiving the Anne Klein prize in 2014.

 In Mexico City, the area of Iztapalapa has the highest rates of rape, violence against women, and domestic violence in the capital.

 Gender violence is more prevalent in regions along the Mexico-US border and in areas of high drug trading activity and drug violence.
 The phenomenon of the female homicides in Ciudad Juárez involves the violent deaths of hundreds of women and girls since 1993 in the northern Mexican region of Ciudad Juárez, Chihuahua, a border city across the Rio Grande from the U.S. city of El Paso, Texas.
 As of February 2005, the number of murdered women in Ciudad Juarez since 1993 is estimated to be more than 370.
 The civic organization Nuestras Hijas de Regreso a Casa A.C. was founded by Norma Andrade in Ciudad Juárez.
 Her daughter was one of the rape and murder victims.
 Andrade was subsequently attacked twice by assailants.
 In November 2019, Mexico vowed to stop gender-based violence as new statistics showed killings of women rose more than 10% in 2018.

-Women in the Mexican Drug War (2006–present) have been raped, tortured, and murdered in the conflict.
+Women in the Mexican drug war (2006–present) have been raped, tortured, and murdered in the conflict.
 They have also been victims of sex trafficking in Mexico.